 Are you trying to reduce the amount of sugar in your diet to help support your weight loss and health goals?
-Wondering if artificial sweeteners are a good alternative or if they’re bad for you?
+Wondering if artificial sweeteners are bad for you or if they're a good alternative?

 We’ve got you covered.
 We tapped Jenny Craig’s Registered Dietitian, Briana Rodriquez, to help explain what the current research says about artificial sweeteners, how they might impact your weight loss journey, and healthy choices you can make to support your health.

 While sugar substitutes can either be synthetic or naturally derived, and referred to in numerous ways, we’ll refer to them simply as artificial sweeteners here.
 Remember to always consult your health care provider before making changes to your diet or starting a weight loss program.

 There’s no doubt about it: As a society, we’re consuming a lot of sugar — and experts agree.
 According to the Harvard T.H.
 Chan School of Public Health,1 the average American eats or drinks 22 teaspoons of added sugar daily — at a count of 350 extra calories every day.

 To put that in perspective, the American Heart Association (AHA)2 recommends that most women should limit their added sugar intake to about six teaspoons and that most men should limit theirs to nine teaspoons daily.

 So why is eating too much sugar a problem?
 Research indicates that consuming excess amounts can cause a host of health issues over time, including weight gain, diabetes and heart problems.3 It’s important to note that naturally occurring sugars, such as those in fruit and low-fat dairy products, are typically not the concern, Rodriquez says; added sugars, found in things like soda, pastries and candy, are.